Communication

 This sits at the heart of healthy interpersonal communication, where the goal is shared understanding rather than winning a point.

-Why active listening skills matter at work and at home
+The benefits of active listening at work and at home

 Poor listening is expensive.
-Misunderstood instructions cause rework, missed deadlines, and the kind of quiet resentment that erodes a team over months.
+Misunderstood instructions cause rework, missed deadlines, and miscommunication that erodes a team over months.

 I have watched a single paraphrased sentence stop a resignation.
 A team member felt invisible for weeks.
 One manager finally reflected back what she was carrying, and that recognition alone reset the relationship.